MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/sign-into-onedrive-error-0x8004deef.md

 ### Method 1: Make sure that the account has a valid license assigned

-Depending on how your organization purchased OneDrive for users, you might no longer have a OneDrive license assigned, or the license might have expired.
+Depending on how your organization purchased OneDrive for users, you might no longer have a OneDrive license assigned, or the license might be expired.

 **Note:** The following steps must be completed by a Microsoft 365 administrator in your organization.